DGA-MI-SSI/YaCo/README.md

 **YaCo** goals are:

-  * to support all **IDA** events (renaming, structure mapping, ...)
+  * Support all **IDA** events
-  * to be fast (users do not want to wait when working)
+  * Be fast, users must not wait for synchronisation events
-  * to prevent conflicts between user modifications
+  * Prevent conflicts between users
-  * to be easy to setup and easy to use
+  * Be user-friendly & easy to install

 ## Installation